 According to recent reports, cacao could disappear within the next 40 years, due to the unsustainable practices of monocultures.
 As a response, in countries such as Ghana and Côte d’Ivoire, where the majority of the world’s cacao is grown in monoculture systems for decades, agroforestry is slowly being introduced as farmers are encouraged to grow mangoes, cashews and other trees and crops alongside their cacao.

-Lastly, as agroforestry’s mimic natural forests, they provide ecosystem services such as protection against soil erosion, water conservation, and natural pest and disease management, thus preventing the degradation of the habitat and instead allowing biodiversity of flora and fauna to flourish.
+Lastly, agroforestry mimic natural forests.
+Because of this, they provide ecosystem services such as protection against soil erosion, water conservation, and natural pest and disease management.
+Thanks to this, it prevents degradation of the habitat and instead allowing biodiversity of flora and fauna to flourish.

 However, as Petra elaborates, “agroforestry systems don’t only contribute to environmental conservation, but can also increase the chances of a successful cocoa farm both from an agronomic and economic point of view.”